Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Role of Colliders in exploring the Benchmarks

 The backgrounds from $e^+e^-\to f\bar{f}$ and $e^+e^-\to W^+W^-$ are required to satisfy the Higgs mass criterion as well.
 The four panels in Fig.\,\ref{fig:higgs_bkg_inv} show the distributions of the four types of background events in the $m_{\rm vtx}-m_{{\rm vtx}_1 {\rm vtx}_2}^{\rm inv}$ plane, respectively.
 The SM $f\bar{f}$ background ({\it top left}) populates very high values of the invariant mass compared to the other three backgrounds.
 This is reflected in the results in Table\,\ref{tab:BPB1_cuts} where the $Z$ events easily satisfy the Higgs boson mass cut.
 The huge background at $m_{\rm vtx}$ = 1\,GeV results from the formation of long-lived $\Lambda$ baryons, which decay into a proton and a pion.
 To mitigate this effect, we apply an additional proton veto on the signal and backgrounds, $N_p = 0$.
 The background after the use of a proton veto reduces drastically.

 Until now, we have required that there are exactly two charged particles emanating from the displaced vertex.
 We now explicitly specify that these two charged particles must be either a pair of pions ($\pi^+\pi^-$) or kaons ($K^+K^-$).
 This means that, at a given vertex, $N_{\pi^\pm}=2$ or $N_{K^\pm}=2$.
 It is important to note that all of the aforementioned criteria heavily depend on the accurate identification of charged particles, particularly in correctly identifying and vetoing protons.
+As discussed in Section~\ref{sssec:A_pipiKK}, even a very small mistag rate can lead to a large background in the $m_{\rm vtx}=1.0~\text{GeV}$ region.
 As compared to the di-pion and di-kaon final states in \textbf{Case A}, the number of background events in this case is significantly smaller.
 As a result, the proton veto is expected to be efficient in reducing the SM background here.
-Additionally, the vertex must have a transverse displacement $d_T > 100$\,mm.
+Additionally, to further suppress the SM $f\bar{f}$ background, we require that the vertex must have a transverse displacement $d_T > 100$\,mm.
 By applying these criteria, it is possible to achieve a zero-background scenario.
-BPB1 and BPB2 still have respectively 143 and 18 signal events to be observed.
+BPB1 and BPB2 still have, respectively, 143 and 18 signal events to be observed.